That-Guy-Jack/HP-ILO-Fan-Control/README.md

 All you need to run is the commands below.

-### Currently, the scripts are only for Linux!
+### Scripts are available for Linux and ESXi!
- ~~ESXi Support is in the works!~~ Thanks to @thomaswilbur For making the ESXI verstion of the script! - see EXSI readme
+Thanks to @thomaswilbur for making the ESXi verstion of the script! - See `README-ESXI.md`.

 ## STEPS: